mathieuancelin/Elem/readme.md

 * `Elem.style(obj)` : create an extendable set of CSS inline styles
 * `Elem.defer(function)` : Defers invoking the function until the current call stack has cleared, similar to using setTimeout with a delay of 0
 * `Elem.defered(function)` : return a function that cal Elem.defer(function)
-* `Elem.Utils` : a lot of utils function to deal with JavaScript structures.
-Similar to some underscore.js functions
 * `Elem.Perf` : performance measurement tools
   * `Elem.Perf.start` : enable performance measures
   * `Elem.Perf.stop` : disable performance measures